-To enable manual comment approval, head to Dashboard -> Settings -> Discussions from the WordPress dashboard.
+Head to Dashboard → Settings → Discussions from the WordPress dashboard to enable manual comment approval.
 Check the Comment must be manually approved box and scroll down to Save Changes.

-Here are the main elements to look at when screening comments:
+Here are the main elements to consider when screening comments:

-- Links.
-Avoid comments that include links to other websites, even non-spam messages.
+- Site links.
+Remove comments that include links to other websites, even non-spam messages.

 - Username.
 A username becomes an anchor text for the URL of the user’s site.
-Do not approve comments with random letters and numbers for the username.
+Do not approve comments that have random letters and numbers as usernames.

 - Message content.
 Check the content of every comment and only approve the ones that are clear and add value to the page or post.